NorfairKing/sydtest/README.md

 Randomisation happens at the test group level.
 The ordering of the tests within a test group is randomised and the ordering of test groups is randomised, but the ordering is not randomised _across_ test groups.
 This is because resource setups happen at the test group level, and we don't want multiple resource setups to happen concurrently if they were not meant to.

+### Deterministic randomness

+Property tests are executed with a fixed seed by default, to prevent flakiness.
+You can change the seed using the `--seed` option.

 ### Hiding process arguments from tests